-The person who can decide if justice if Stephon Clark’s killers are brought to justice is up for re-election this year, further complicating the police shooting of an unarmed Black man as the city and nation wait to see if any criminal charges will be brought.
+The person who can decide if Stephon Clark’s killers are brought to justice is up for re-election this year, further complicating the police shooting of an unarmed Black man as the city and nation wait to see if any criminal charges will be brought.
 Sacramento County District Attorney Anne Marie Schubert, who is White, has a questionable past when it comes to prosecuting police who kill Black men, but the political nature of her job could compel her to change course in an effort to save her job.

 Color of Change, which describes itself as the nation’s largest online racial justice organization, alluded to that clear conflict of Schubert’s interest possibly playing a significant role in the tragic ordeal.